-This article was originally written to describe the migration from Notebooks 8 to Notebooks 10, but it is still valid for Notebooks 11, too.
+This article was originally written to describe the migration from Notebooks 8 to Notebooks 10, but it is still valid for Notebooks 11.

-If you are upgrading to Notebooks 10 from Notebooks 8.11.4 or later, you probably want to migrate your existing documents to the new version.
-Notebooks 10 makes that easy, without duplicating your data.
+When you upgrade from Notebooks 8.11.4 or later, you probably want to migrate your existing documents to the new version directly on the device.
+Notebooks 11 makes that easy, and you don’t need to duplicate your data.

 The Migration Process

-When you launch Notebooks 10 for the first time and Notebooks 8 is installed on the same device, you will see the following screen:
+When you launch Notebooks 11 for the first time, it may start by asking whether you want to store your documents on iCloud.
+Since your purpose is to migrate your documents from Notebooks 8, you should select Later.
+With Notebooks 8 installed on the same device, you will see the following screen:

 - Notebooks 8 briefly opens to move its documents to a shared container.